Tyler1: 2014–2016: Initial popularity and ban

 In 2014, Steinkamp achieved Challenger (the highest rank in League of Legends) and 13th overall on the North American ladder.
 He was infamous among other high ranking players for his skill in playing the character Draven, but also for his toxic behavior.
 He verbally abused teammates and intentionally lost the game after perceived slights from his teammates.
 This behavior eventually led to permanent bans on 22 unique accounts over several years.

 Steinkamp later increased his toxic behavior in order to draw in more viewers.
 In April 2016 he produced a video compilation of his toxic behavior with a promise to reform.
 The video received over 2 million views on YouTube.
 His Twitch channel increased from around 5,700 followers to over 92,000 followers by the end of the month.
 His improved behavior quickly lapsed but his following continued to grow, prompting high profile and professional players such as Meteos and Doublelift to publicly condemn his behavior.

 On April 30, 2016, Riot Games employee "Riot Socrates" announced that due to "a well-documented history" of verbal abuse and player harassment, Steinkamp would no longer be allowed to own a League of Legends account, adding, "this dragged on too long, but we want you to know when the rare player comes along who's a genuine jerk, we've still got your back."
 Going forward, Riot would ban any account he played on, even if he had not yet broken any rules.

-2016–2018: Variety content
+2016–2018: Variety content and ban evasion

 After becoming banned, Steinkamp continued to try to play League of Legends, but as soon as he publicly streamed himself playing, Riot Games would quickly discover it and ban his account.
 He also tried playing in his free time, repeatedly creating new accounts and climbing the competitive ladder before those too were discovered and banned.
-Unable to play League of Legends, Steinkamp was forced to branch out to other games to entertain his viewers, such as PlayerUnknown's Battlegrounds.
+Unable to play League of Legends, Steinkamp was forced to branch out to other games to entertain his viewers, such as H1Z1 and PlayerUnknown's Battlegrounds.
 He also hosted non-gaming streams such as cosplaying as Bob Ross and teaching his viewers how to cook.
 Despite the ban, Steinkamp's following continued to grow, and he withdrew from university to focus on online content creation full time.